Emcrowz/MockedBusiness-Fullstack/README.md

 ## Roadmap

-- Develop a database for the project (entity and model representation diagram)
+- ~~Develop a database for the project (entity and model representation diagram)~~
+- Fully develop endpoints for the consumption
 - Create a API service module for the Blazor UI to interact with data via API

 ## Lessons Learned